bozdoz/wp-plugin-leaflet-map/readme.txt

 == Changelog ==

+= 1.14 =
+* Added heatmap
+* Added icon option for marker
+* Added more options for marker

 = 1.13 =
 * Added new geocoder options (thanks to [@nielsalstrup](https://github.com/nielsalstrup) for DAWA and [@jeromelebleu](https://github.com/nielsalstrup) for OSM)